m1raiq/moviegeek/moviegeek-master/README.md

 # The MovieGEEK Installation Guide

-The MovieGEEK is a website initially implemented to accompany my book, Practical Recommender Systems.
+The MovieGEEK is a website initially implemented to accompany Kim Falk book, Practical Recommender Systems.
+Add commentMore actions
-However, this folder is used for the manning LiveProject, which is currently in MEAP.
+However, many libraries are deprecated, so this fork is in active development.

 The website is not intended as a standalone tutorial or a plug-and-play website for you to install and use for your content.

 ## Thanks!
-This site would not be working if it wasn’t for the [MovieTweetings](https://github.com/sidooms/MovieTweetings) dataset and the poster images provided by the [themoviedb.org](https://www.themoviedb.org) API.
+This site would not be working if it wasn’t for the [MovieTweetings](https://github.com/sidooms/MovieTweetings) dataset and the api provided by the [The Open Movie Database](https://www.omdbapi.com/) API.
 I wish to extend a big thanks to both of them for all their work.

 ## Project Setup